kylerove/pediatricurologybook/_chapters/03-18_diverticula-urachal-anomalies-and-utricles.md

 ### Embryology and Anatomy

-In male fetuses, the production of Mullerian inhibiting substance (MIS) by Sertoli cells signals the rapid regression of the paramesonephric (Mullerian) ducts---which in females become the Fallopian tubes, oviduct, uterus, and upper 2/3 of the vagina---in the 8-10<sup>th</sup> weeks of gestation.
+In male fetuses, the production of Müllerian inhibiting substance (MIS) by Sertoli cells signals the rapid regression of the paramesonephric (Müllerian) ducts---which in females become the Fallopian tubes, oviduct, uterus, and upper 2/3 of the vagina---in the 8-10<sup>th</sup> weeks of gestation.
 The prostatic utricle is a small remnant of the paramesonephric ducts that persists in males as an expansion of the prostatic urethra.{% cite jm2016a --file 03-18 %} The utricle arises from the midline of the prostate at the cranial aspect of the verumontanum.

 ### Clinical Presentation